Reminimalism/MaterialsLiveWallpaper/README.md

 # Custom Materials

-See [Material Samples](https://github.com/Reminimalism/MaterialsLiveWallpaperMaterialSamples) for samples and instructions on making your own custom materials.
+See [Custom Materials](https://github.com/Reminimalism/MaterialsLiveWallpaperCustomMaterials) for samples and instructions on making your own custom materials.